bveldhuyzen/bolus-sim/README.md

 #
 # Notes
-Due to inadequate specification of the bolus calculator function in the user guide of devices 5 to 10, this app will be released (as preliminary) for the devices which come with complete specifications in the user guide.
+Due to inadequate specification of the bolus calculator function in the user guides of devices 5 to 10, this app will be released (as preliminary) for the devices that come with complete specifications in the user guide.

 #
 # Change log